 - Adoption/Adaptation Grants: Small grants ranging from $500–$2,000 to adopt/adapt an open textbook or OER course component such as online homework, lab manuals, or support materials.

 - Development Grants: Development funding from $2,000–$5,000 to support individual or team-based development of open textbooks, or for combining an open textbook with course-specific development.

-Pitt faculty (tenure or non-tenure) on all campuses may apply individually or as a team.
+Pitt faculty (tenure or appointment stream) on all campuses may apply individually or as a team.

 Faculty are also encouraged to work with both the Library and Teaching Center if they receive a grant.